4 Reasons a Good High School GPA Has an Impact on Your Athletic Scholarship - Friday's Scholarship Guide

 Besides merit based scholarship money for athletic skills, there's another form of merit based financial aid, for academic abilities: academic scholarships.

 As you know, the GPA is a track record of your academic ability and one important puzzle piece of the application.
 Test scores (SAT, ACT, TOEFL for Internationals) and extracurricular activities also matter a great deal, but let's stick to your high school grades for now.
-A very good GPA will put you in a position, where you could be eligible to receive academic grants.
+A very good GPA will put you in a position, where you could be eligible to receive academic awards.
 If that's something you have a realistic shot at, you should keep your options open.
 Maintain a high GPA throughout high school, and you'll increase your attractiveness as a recruit.
 If colleges grant you money for your academic achievements, you will become "cheaper" for the coaches.
 And again you increase your options, as coaches always take a look at your grades.

 But there's another major reason why coaches screen your grades.
 They do so because they need to assure that you will be declared eligible by the sports-governing organizations, such as the NCAA, NAIA, or the NJCAA.